imjoseangel/100-days-of-go/src/menrestroom/README.md

 }.RangeArray()
 ```

-I created this way to learn about struct and Object Oriented Programming (OOP) within Go.
+I created this way to learn about *structs* and Object Oriented Programming (OOP) within Go.

+#### Generate a random number from a given range

 Let's go with the `timepeeing` var.
 This var will be created at init time (Another important topic that we will review later) and reset with a new value when calling the leaveStall function.
 It contains a random integer between `mintimepeeing` and `maxtimepeeing`.